Fortisque/cs172-notes/lecture-04/index.md

 and repeatedly construct an equivalent GNFA with one fewer state (whose existence is guaranteed by the lemma) until the number of states is two, at which point we have a regular expression that describes the language.

-It now sufficies to prove the lemma.
+It now suffices to prove the lemma.

 Suppose we have a normal form GNFA $$M$$ with $$k\ge3$$ states.